Summer

 Dogs:

-"Sympathy Pains - Taking care of a sick animal can be almost as difficult as losing one."
+Taking care of a sick animal can be almost as difficult as losing one."

 Petitions:

-Petition: "Will Sam's Needless Death Be in Vain?" -To protect companion animals
+Petition: -To protect companion animals

 Memorials/Survivors